JP Patent App. 2026-046620 (SlimeNENC family)

 Validation corpus — the largest publicly-disclosed COBOL benchmark we are aware of in Japan

-Note: the 99.9995% bit-exact figure is measured on the NIST CCVS85 + Portfolio Management subset (501 programs / ~354K LOC).
-The 2,876 programs / 1.15M LOC figures below describe the total validation corpus; they are not the denominator of the 99.9995% measurement (the additional volume is used for dialect verification, sales demos, and silent-pass true-value measurement).
+Note: the bit-exact figures are measured on the NIST CCVS85 + Portfolio Management subset (501 programs): program level is 501 / 501 = 100.000% (full audit, no sampling).
+As of 2026-05-20, an additional 4,595 / 4,595 byte-exact (100.000%) was measured across 11 external corpora (919 files × 5 target languages, including ACAS 3.01.07 production, ~100K LOC GnuCOBOL lineage) via a 127.0.0.1-only WASI service.
+The 2,876 programs / 1.15M LOC figures below describe the total validation corpus; their entirety has not been bit-exact measured (the additional volume is used for dialect verification, sales demos, and silent-pass true-value measurement).

 NIST + AWS + IBM + 4 banking suites + Unisys + Burroughs and more